MurungaOwen/alx-backend-storage/0x00-MySQL_Advanced/README.md

 ## task 10
 SQL script that creates a function SafeDiv that divides (and returns) the first by the second number or returns 0 if the second number is equal to 0.

+## task 11
+a SQL script that creates a view need_meeting that lists all students that have a score under 80 (strict) and no last_meeting or more than 1 month.

+Requirements:

+The view need_meeting should return all students name when:
+They score are under (strict) to 80
+AND no last_meeting date OR more than a month

+## task 12
+SQL script that creates a stored procedure ComputeAverageWeightedScoreForUser that computes and store the average weighted score for a student.

+Requirements:

+Procedure ComputeAverageScoreForUser is taking 1 input: user_id, a users.id value (you can assume user_id is linked to an existing users)

+## task 13
+Write a SQL script that creates a stored procedure ComputeAverageWeightedScoreForUsers that computes and store the average weighted score for all students.

+Requirements:

+Procedure ComputeAverageWeightedScoreForUsers is not taking any input.